-There are opposing arguments as to the safety of electric blankets used while sleeping for any person, not only pregnant women.
+Can I Use a Heating Pad or Electric Blanket While Pregnant?
+We don’t recommend it because there are opposing arguments as to the safety of heating pad and electric blankets used while sleeping for any person, not only pregnant women.
 The electric current and heating your body may have more serious side effects than first realized.

 Electromagnetic Fields And Electric Blankets

-When you switch on an electric blanket a current begins to run.
+When you switch on a heating pad and electric blanket a current begins to run.
 Whenever electricity is flowing, electromagnetic fields are formed.
 The greater the voltage – the stronger the field.
-All of your household electronic devices are emitting low doses of EMF – your microwave, television, hair dryer – even the computer you’re reading this on right now.
+All of your household electronic devices are emitting low doses of EMF – your microwave, television, hairdryer – even the computer you’re reading this on right now.

 You are constantly in contact with EMFs from outside sources.
-Within your body there are also small electrical currents.
-These are from natural processes which take place such as your beating heart, your brain activity and even your digestive system working.
+Within your body, there are also small electrical currents.
+These are from natural processes that take places such as your beating heart, your brain activity, and even your digestive system working.

 Using an electric blanket while you sleep will place your body in direct contact with EMFs all night.
 While many electric blankets now produced claim to be EMF free, generating no harmful electromagnetic radiation they may still generate electric fields.